-Still bringing out that old, pinstriped number from the back of the wardrobe for the big night?
-Do people assume you’ve bought a cool, vintage suit from a hipster shop when really, you’ve been wearing the same, sad outfit for years?
+Still bringing out that old, pinstriped number from the back of the wardrobe?
 Whether it’s time, money or sheer laziness that’s keeping you from investing in new threads, we’re here to help.
-Hong Kong may be known for its stunning views and scenery, but it’s also a place with some of the best options in bespoke suits.
-Here’s some of the top tailors in the city who will make you stand out from the other guys.
+Hong Kong is known for having some of the best options in bespoke suits.
+Here’s some of the top tailors in the city who will make you stand out.

 One of the better-known and long established tailors in Hong Kong, Empire Tailors offer a truly bespoke experience.
 It’s no secret that these Hong Kong Tailors are good at what they do (they’ve been featured in The New York Times and CNN) and they pride themselves in non-rushed, in-house tailoring crafting mostly menswear (and some apparel for women).
 With 40 years of experience under their belts, their talented master tailors will create a tailored suit with fine attention to detail, taking all of your personal requirements in mind to fashion a custom-made modern-fit garment.
 You may opt for their house cut, a fairly slim design with a tapered silhouette that’s contemporary yet business appropriate or pick a style which suits you from their style guide & lookbook for tailored suits.
 Keep in mind that Empire Tailors isn’t one of those 24-hour suit joints – their delicate process usually takes a minimum of four to five days – but you won’t mind when you see the exquisite tailoring that brings out your best form.

 Where: Shop No 6, G/F, Houston Centre, 63 Mody Road, Tsim Sha Tsui, Kowloon

 Contact: 2723 2673 or [email protected]